 Parameter markers

-Parameter markers are named and typed placeholder variables used to supply values from the API invoking the SQL statement.
+Parameter markers are named or unnamed typed placeholder variables used to supply values from the API invoking the SQL statement.

 Using parameter markers protects your code from SQL injection attacks since it clearly separates provided values from the SQL statements.